quorten/quorten-blog1/_posts/2019-04-02-color-mixing-hero.md

 spectral perception ranges.
 The three cones are the L cones, M cones, and S cones, for long, medium, and short wavelengths respectively.
 Each of these cones has a spectral response curve and limits on which wavelengths they are sensitive to.
+Please note, however, that there is no "one size fits all" sensitivity curve because the exact composition of the pigments in the cones varies from person to person, not to mention that some people are colorblind.
+However, the experimentally determined values represent an average case that is fairly accurate for most people.

 <a href="https://en.wikipedia.org/wiki/File:Cones_SMJ2_E.svg">
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/1e/Cones_SMJ2_E.svg/287px-Cones_SMJ2_E.svg.png"